Chart Color Schemes

 The labour market in Charles demonstrates typical performance when compared to similar areas across Australia

-Charles has a skilled workforce with an unemployment rate of 3.1% as of September 2025.
-There are 3,174 residents in work, which is 2.8% below the Rest of NT's rate of 5.9%.
+Charles has a skilled workforce with essential services sectors well represented.
+The unemployment rate is 3.1%.
+As of September 2025, there are 3,174 residents in work and the unemployment rate is 2.8% lower than Rest of NT's rate of 5.9%.

-The workforce participation rate is 65.6%, compared to the Rest of NT's 50.7%.
-Employment among residents is concentrated in health care & social assistance, public administration & safety, and construction.
-The area has a particular employment specialization in professional & technical services, with an employment share of 1.9 times the regional level.
-Agriculture, forestry & fishing has limited presence with 1.1% employment compared to 5.0% regionally.
+Workforce participation stands at 88.6%, significantly higher than Rest of NT's 70.4%.
+According to Census responses, only 4.1% of residents work from home.
+Employment concentration lies in health care & social assistance, public administration & safety, and construction.
+The area specializes in professional & technical services with an employment share twice the regional level.

-There are 1.9 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, labour force levels decreased by 1.4%, while employment declined by 1.1%, causing the unemployment rate to fall by 0.3 percentage points.
-By comparison, Rest of NT recorded an employment decline of 1.3% and a labour force decline of 1.2%, with unemployment rising marginally.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Charles's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years.
+However, agriculture, forestry & fishing has limited presence at 1.1%, compared to the regional average of 5.0%.
+There are 1.9 workers for every resident, indicating Charles functions as an employment hub attracting workers from surrounding areas.
+Over the year to September 2025, labour force levels decreased by 1.4% and employment declined by 1.1%, reducing unemployment rate by 0.3 percentage points.
+By contrast, Rest of NT saw a marginal increase in unemployment despite similar declines in labour force and employment.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Charles's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment